-The new Audemars Piguet Jules Audemars Dual Time (Ref.
-263800R.OO.0002CR.O1) automatic watch finds another good use for the gorgeous base caliber designed by Jaeger-LeCoultre, the Swiss-based watchmaker’s sister brand that, too, is owned by the very same Richemont Group.
+The new self-winding Audemars Piguet Jules Audemars Dual Time (Ref.
+263800R.OO.0002CR.O1) finds another good use for the gorgeous base caliber designed by Jaeger-LeCoultre, their sister brand that, too, is owned by the very same Richemont Group.

-The AP Caliber 2392/2846 that powers the watch is based on the well-known JLC 889 base movement designed and produced by Jaeger-LeCoultre.
-Widely used by Richemont’s premium brands (Vacheron Constantin, for example, uses it under the disguise of “VC caliber 1226” to animate their stately Overseas Gray Automatic three-hander,) the base caliber accepts add-on modules well and can be offered in just about any form starting from simple three-hander with date, through chronograph to, like in this particular case, a dual-timer with rudimentary calendar and a power reserve display.
+The AP Caliber 2392/2846 that beats inside the rose-gold case is based on the well-known JLC 889 base movement designed and produced by Jaeger-LeCoultre.
+Widely used by Richemont’s premium brands (Vacheron Constantin, for example, uses it under the disguise of “VC caliber 1226” to animate their stately Overseas three-hander,) the base caliber accepts add-on modules well and can be offered in just about any form starting from simple three-hander with date, through chronograph to, like in this particular case, a dual-timer with the rudimentary calendar and a power reserve display.

-The Dual Time‘s black dial sports Jules Audemars‘ signature style, including the usual sunburst pattern that not only gives the gadget’s face extra depth, but also serves as a higher-contrast background for its leaf-shaped hour and minute hands and long thin hour indexes that, as the case itself, appear to be crafted from 18-carat rose gold alloy and finely polished.
+The Dual Time‘s black dial sports Jules Audemars’ signature style, including the usual sunburst pattern that not only gives the gadget’s face extra depth but also serves as a higher-contrast background for its leaf-shaped hour and minute hands and long thin hour indexes that, as the case itself, appear to be crafted from 18-karat rose gold alloy and finely polished.

-With its four sub-dials (a date between 2 and 3 o’clock, a 12-hour GMT display at 6 o’clock, a day/night indicator between 7 and 8 o’clock and a power reserve gauge at 9 o’clock,) the Dual Time’s face looks slightly overcrowded, but that’s common problem for this type of timekeepers.
-To overcome this problem, one would have to use a second time zone indicator with a 24-hour scale while removing the unnecessary day/night sub-dial altogether, but that was probably not acceptable for the company.
+With its four sub-dials (a date between 2 and 3 o’clock, a 12-hour GMT display at 6 o’clock, a day/night indicator between 7 and 8 o’clock, and a power reserve gauge at 9 o’clock,) the Dual Time’s face looks slightly overcrowded, but that’s a common problem for this type of timekeepers.
+To overcome this problem, one would have to use a second time-zone indicator with a 24-hour scale while removing the unnecessary day/night sub-dial altogether, but that was probably not acceptable for the company.